SwordFisherL42/ThunderRoad-SimpleFirearmsFramework/README.md

 ## Changelog

 ====Version 1.2.0====
-- Added two (2) new variants: "Nambu" and "Enforcer"
-- Fixed handle orientations (grips now held at 30 degree offset from horizontal)
-- Improved projectile physics (better penetration, less "bounce" from indirect hits)
-- Implemented ammo tracking and reloads (if "ammoCapacity" is set in JSON, otherwise pistol will have inf ammo)
+- Implemented optional ammo tracking and reloads
 - Added support for reload sounds
 - Reduced the "bare minimum" required to create a Unity Prefab that works with the framework
 - Removed support for `soundVolume` option in JSON (not compatible with AudioMixerLinker)